 - Alcohol abuse causes 29 deaths in motor vehicle crashes that involve an alcohol-impaired driver every day.
 To rephrase it, alcohol abuse causes one death every 50 minutes.
 (National Highway Traffic Safety Administration)

 - 3.9 million Americans got treatment for substance abuse in 2005.
 Markedly, 2.5 million of them got treatment for alcoholism.
 (Drug Free World)

 - Excessive alcohol use caused an average of 88,000 deaths annually between 2006 and 2010.
 (CDC)

-- We learned a lot from the 2013 Behavioral Risk Factor Surveillance System (BRFSS) survey.
-For example, over half of the U.S. adult population had drunk alcohol in the previous 30 days.
+- The 2013 Behavioral Risk Factor Surveillance System (BRFSS) survey shows over half of the U.S. adult population had drunk alcohol in the previous 30 days.
 Also, about 17% of the adult population reported binge drinking, and 6% reported heavy drinking.
 (CDC)

 - About 15.1 million people in the United States had Alcohol Use Disorder (AUD) in 2015.
 That’s not including an estimated 623,000 adolescents, who also had the disorder in the same year.* (National Institute of Alcohol Abuse and Alcoholism)

 *More recent estimates suggest that AUD may be more common than we previously believed.
 (Everyday Health)

 - In 2016, the National Survey on Drug Use and Health reported that 19% of youth drink alcohol.
 In this survey, people between the ages of 12 and 20 are youth.
 In addition, 12 percent of our youth reported binge drinking in the past 30 days.
 (CDC)

 - A 2017 study found that alcoholism rates were higher among men, Native Americans, people living in poverty, and Midwest residents.
 (Washington Post)